wonjun-seo/cosmos-data-analysis/README.md

 - `environment.yml`: Defines the Conda environment with required dependencies.
 - `README.md`: Provides an overview and documentation for the project.

+There is additional directory `git exercise`.
+This directory is only for Git exercise.
+Please remove this folder after doing [Git Exercise](#-git-exercise)

 ## Instructions
 #### Fork
 Only one group member should do these steps.